edo01/BFconnect/README.md

-#BFconnect
-#BFconnect the new system of the IIS BELLUZZI FIORAVANTI OPENDAY powered by Edoardo Carrà, Francesco Taddia e Riccardo Bovinelli and designed by Michele Lazzari.
+#BFconnect$#BFconnect the new system of the IIS BELLUZZI FIORAVANTI OPENDAY powered by Edoardo Carrà, Francesco Taddia e Riccardo Bovinelli and designed by Michele Lazzari.